 You live in complete financial denial and have often come to believe the situation is hopeless.
 When you are depressed, you buy more and get more debt.

 Level 2: The Saver

 As a saver, you usually set aside a small amount of money on a regular basis.
 The money is usually deposited into a low risk, low returning vehicle such as a term deposit or money market account.
 You save to consume.

-You’ll save to go on a vacation, then save to buy a car, or save to buy a big TV.
+You save to go on a vacation, then save to buy a car, or save to buy a big TV.
 You are afraid of financial matters and won’t take risks.
-You’ll drive many hours to save a few dollars.
-You’ll even line up on Boxing Day for 10 hours to save on one item.
+In fact, you’ll drive many hours to save a few dollars or line up on Boxing Day for 10 hours to save on one item.